wirehair pointer, vizsla and labrador retriever puppies

 Club Profile

-The Green Valley Hunting and Retriever Club membership consists of families who love spending time working and training their canine family member.
-The club focuses on building a friendly training atmosphere, with the goal of improving the working ability of your dog.
-We’re also an official UKC/HRC organization and we hold a licensed HRC hunt test each May.
+The Green Valley Hunting and Retriever Club (GVHRC) membership consists of individuals and families who love spending time working with and training their canine family member.
+The club focuses on building a friendly and safe training atmosphere, with the goal of improving the working ability of your hunting companion.
+We are an official UKC/HRC organization and a 501(3)(c) non-profit.

 Membership

 Annual dues are $50 per family (and all family members are encouraged to participate in our events).
-Club dues are used to purchase training equipment, birds, shotgun shells, and to defray other costs associated with training.
-First-time owners will receive assistance in obedience training, step-by-step assistance with lining and handling drills, controlled quartering and trailing for upland game with steadiness to flush and shot rounding out the all-purpose working dog.
-If members want to focus on a particular area of training with their dog, club members are encouraged to work with each other to enhance the abilities of their dog.
+Club dues are used to purchase insurance, training equipment, birds, shotgun shells, and to defray other costs associated with training.

 Club Events

-A well-trained retriever or upland dog is a key component of conservation.
+GVHRC recognizes that a well-trained retriever or upland dog is a key component of wildlife conservation.
 A good bird dog is able to track and recover more game than a hunter working alone.
 As a team, the handler and dog can work together to recover game that the dog did not see fall.
-With the handler directing the dog to the game via hand, voice, and whistle commands the dog can retrieve game from otherwise inaccessible places, even game taken by other hunting parties.
+With the handler directing the dog to the game via hand, voice, and whistle commands, the dog can retrieve game from otherwise inaccessible places, even game taken by other hunting parties.